derekTurner/Javascript-Games-Fund-25/Block_1/section_testcard/html5_intro.md

     return scene;
 };
 ```
-The documentation takes you through editing the code in playground to show a Yeti on a chequerboard.
-Give that a try!

 However what you are working with in playground is a function which returns a scene.
 Where is the function called?
 This is useful, but it is not the complete code.
 Playground adds in extra code behind the scenes.
 This is the fairly repetetive code needed to render the scene.